adduser

 --add_extra_groups

-Add user to groups in the configuration file.
+Add user to common extra groups defined in config.

 DESCRIPTION